PUBLIC EDUCATION & PREVENTION

 The Juvenile Firesetter Intervention Program is available to all citizens of Thurston County.
 The program helps juveniles and their families understand the dangers of fire, effective methods of fire prevention, fire safety and consequences of firesetting.
 Benefits of our programs will not only result in the reduction of firesetting situations but will ultimately improve the overall safety and quality of life for children and families in our community.

 HOW DO I GET MY CHILD INTO THIS PROGRAM?

 A volunteer referral where a parent or adult guardian realizes a problem exists and refers the child for assistance.

 An agency referral (Fire Marshal’s office, DNR, fire departments, courts, etc.)

 For more information contact West Thurston Regional Fire Authority Station #1-2 at (360) 352-1614.

 JUVENILE FIRESETTERS PROGRAM

-West Thurston Regional Fire Authority is fortunate to have our two (2) of our very own Chaplains who performs a variety of services.
-The Chaplains stand ready to serve as a resource for the Fire Chief by providing assistance to victims of crisis situations and serving as part of the Critical Incident Debriefing (CISD) Team.
-Additionally, chaplains provide for the spiritual needs of, and counselling for, department members and their families, and visits sick and injured department personnel at home or in the hospital.
-In the event of the serious injury or even the death of a department member or their family member the chaplain(s) assists in coordinating and providing family services.
+West Thurston Regional Fire Authority is fortunate to have two (2) of our very own Crisis Support Specialists (CSS) who perform a variety of services.
+The CSS Team stands ready to serve as a resource for the Fire Chief by providing assistance to victims of crisis situations and serving as part of the Critical Incident Debriefing (CISD) Team.

 “A COMMUNITY SERVICE LEADER”